mdreece/Quick-HDRI-Controls/README.md

 ## Support

 Need help?
 Found a bug?
 Have a suggestion?
-- Open an issue on GitHub or direct message on instagram @montanadreece (https://www.instagram.com/blenderenderbender/)
+- Open an issue on GitHub
 - Check existing issues for solutions
 - Include steps to reproduce any bugs